Adaptation/Sea Level Rise

 What are the next steps?

-- Hold quarterly meetings of key staff members from member cities, counties, and other public agencies to share information and best practices.
+- Hold meetings of key staff members from member cities, counties, and other public agencies to share information as needed.

 - Consider a symposium on SLR and Adaptation activities, studies, projects, and programs.